RenanGDeOliveira/rest/README.md

 README:

-1º Download, export into eclipse/netbeans
+1º Download, import into eclipse/netbeans

 2º Run as Maven Build...